ahvonenj/idleon-auto-expose/README.md

 - Minibosses update - March 31, 2024
 - Tome update - March 16, 2024
 - Quality of Life update - March 9, 2024

+**Changelog:**
+- 4.4.2024 - Added support for optional autopatching and enabling of the devtools (also updated the instructions to reflect this)